Understanding Gear Ratio and Skid Spots in Fixed Gear Bike

-If you're riding or starting to ride a fixed gear bike, two essential concepts to familiarize yourself with are 'Gear Ratio' and 'Skid Spots.'
+If you're riding or just starting to ride a fixed gear bike, two essential concepts to familiarize yourself with are 'Gear Ratio' and 'Skid Spots.'

 First, let’s talk about 'Gear Ratio.'

 This refers to how many times the rear wheel turns for each rotation of the pedals.
 It's calculated as 'Number of Teeth on Chainring ÷ Number of Teeth on Cog = Gear Ratio.'
 For example, with a chainring of 48T and a cog of 16T, the calculation is 48 ÷ 16, resulting in a gear ratio of '3.00.'
-This means for every pedal rotation, the rear wheel turns exactly three times.
+It means for every pedal rotation, the rear wheel turns exactly three times.

 The gear ratio also affects the 'feel' of pedaling - how heavy or light the pedals feel.